nh0627/SIST-team-project-3rd-eng/README.md

 # SIST Score Management System
 This program is a web score management system based on Spring MVC and MyBatis to process necessary information for the overall educational operations of (tentatively named) the SIST Education Center.
-In this system users can use features of the program according to their user rights after login.
+In this system, users can use features of the program according to their user rights after login.
 A student account has a right to check out their courses and grades.
 Instructor account has rights to manage course, exam and grade information.
-Manager has rights to handle overall features of the program.
+The manager has the rights to handle the overall features of the program.

 ## Technology
 * Java1.8, JDBC, JSP2.3, Servlet3.1, EL3.0, JSTL1.2